MicrosoftDocs/windows-itpro-docs/windows/security/information-protection/bitlocker_DeviceEncryption/prepare-your-organization-for-bitlocker-planning-and-policies.md

 ## Used Disk Space Only encryption

-The BitLocker Setup wizard provides administrators the ability to choose the Used Disk Space Only or Full encryption method when enabling BitLocker for a volume.
+Since Windows 10, the BitLocker Setup wizard provides administrators the ability to choose the Used Disk Space Only or Full encryption method when enabling BitLocker for a volume.
 Administrators can use the new BitLocker Group Policy setting to enforce either Used Disk Space Only or Full disk encryption.

 Launching the BitLocker Setup wizard prompts for the authentication method to be used (password and smart card are available for data volumes).
 Once the method is chosen and the recovery key is saved, you are asked to choose the drive encryption type, either Used Disk Space Only or Full drive encryption.